Bell 206: Notable accidents and incidents

 On August 15, 2010, a Bell 206B of the Missouri State Highway Patrol crashed after it ran out of fuel, killing pilot Sergeant Joseph George Schuengel.

 On August 20, 2014, Guatemala's Chief of the General Staff of the Armed Forces Rudy Ortiz was killed when his Bell 206 crashed.

 On February 11, 2019, Brazilian journalist Ricardo Boechat and the pilot were killed when Bell 206B, PT-HPG, crashed into a truck while attempting an emergency landing on a highway.

 On April 10, 2025, a sightseeing Bell 206 LongRanger IV (L-4) crashed into the Hudson River off Newport, Jersey City, killing all six occupants.
 Witnesses described the helicopter as coming apart in mid-air, with the rotor still spinning, detached from the body.
 There was criticism that, while vehicles used as licensed taxis must be replaced after five to eight years, there are no such rules for helicopters that may be 30 or 40 years old; the 2025 crash was of a 21-year-old aircraft.
 There were recommendations that all New York helicopter use should be restricted to services that needed them—police, military, government, news—rather than tourism.

+On June 14, 2026, a Eurocopter AS350 Écureuil collided with a Bell 206B Jetranger III over in Recreio dos Bandeirantes, Rio De Janeiro.
+Among the victims were American singer-songwriter Oliver Tree, Argentine YouTuber Gaspi, Argentine director and screenwriter Lucas A. Vignale, Brazilian music producer Lucas Frota, and pilot Alexandre Souza.

+On August 17, 2026, a privately chartered Bell 206 crashed and caught fire in the Tholos area of Sifnos, Greece, shortly before landing at the island's helipad, killing British newlyweds Alexander Cromie and Marie Ebert, who were on their honeymoon, and Greek pilot Giorgos Raikos.
+Greece's Civil Aviation Authority said a preliminary assessment indicated a possible malfunction of the tail rotor, and called on operators of Bell 206 helicopters to inspect the tail rotor and tail rotor drive system before takeoff.